top of page

 Take it easy, love!
 Contact Us

-Turkish imperatives, on the other hand, are far more common and acceptable, not least thanks to the variety of imperative forms and the easily distinguishable informal and polite formal imperative forms:
+The use of Turkish imperative sentences is far more common and acceptable in any context, not least thanks to the variety of imperative forms and the easily distinguishable informal and polite formal imperative forms:

 Dikkat et.
 Girmeyin(iz).
 Haydi, gidelim!
 Lütfen oturun.